bavla/semirings/R/capacity/semiT2.md

 October 2, 2025

-## Creating iGraph network with opposite arcs
+## Creating iGraph network with pairs of opposite arcs